fbpx

 A Conversation with Nicky Snoyink, Boundless Journeys’ New Zealand Guide

 Guests of Boundless Journeys trips often rave about how our guides really set our trips apart from our competitors.
 This interview is part of a series designed to showcase the amazing people that make traveling with Boundless Journeys so special.
+If you’ve ever been on one of our New Zealand adventure tours, then you’re sure to have crossed paths with Nicky Snoyink.
+We caught up with Nicky recently to learn more about this kiwi.

 Nicky, you have been the heart and soul of Boundless Journeys’ New Zealand operations for many years.
 Can you please tell us a bit about yourself, and how you found your way into the world of outdoor recreation?